adomokos/climb_that_mountain/blog/2018/06/haskell-stack-vs-stackage-explained.md

 When I went to Stackage's website, I noticed that a newer version of LTS was released recently.
 I had [LTS-11.11](https://www.stackage.org/lts-11.11) (released on 05/28/2018), but the latest version is (as of this writing of course) [LTS-11.13](https://www.stackage.org/lts-11.13) (released on 06/09/2018).
 I updated `stack.yaml` to use the newer version and rebuilt the project.
 Ran the app and everything worked properly.

-What changed between the two LTS versions?
+What changed between the two LTS snapshots?
 Stackage.org has a very good comparison page, [this is](https://www.stackage.org/diff/lts-11.11/lts-11.13) where you can follow the diffs.
 It seems not many of the packages changed that I used, however, `postgresql-simple` went from 0.5.3.0 to 0.5.4.0.
 Since LTS-11.13 is specified in `stack.yaml` and that LTS needs `postgresql-simple` version 0.5.4.0, what happens when I specify version 0.5.3.0 in package.yaml?

 I changed `package.yaml` this way: